 - Can clean a variety of surfaces, including upholstery, stairs, low-pile carpet, and regular carpeting

-- There’s no need to deal with the hassle of emptying out a bag of dust and dirt, especially when you’re in the middle of cleaning due to the Easy Empty Dirt Cup.
+- No need to deal with the hassle of emptying out a bag of dust and dirt

-- The Powerforce 1797 lacks a swivel head and a dirt sensor, so that makes cleaning kind of tough.
+- Lacks a swivel head and a dirt sensor

 #2 Bissell PowerForce Helix 1700 Bagless Vacuum Review